How to Get a Private Investigator License in Arizona

 Do I need a college degree to become a private investigator in Arizona?

 No. Arizona does not require a college degree.
-You only need to complete the 0 hours of approved pre-license courses.
+No pre-license coursework is required.

 Can I take the pre-license courses online in Arizona?